vmmc2/Competitive-Programming/Cracking The Code/Chapter 1 (Arrays and Strings)/README.md

-# IMPORTANTE NOTES ABOUT C++ METHODS/FUNCTIONS/DATA STRUCTURES
+# IMPORTANT NOTES ABOUT C++ METHODS/FUNCTIONS/DATA STRUCTURES

 * C++ sort() method runs in O(n*log(n)) even in the worst case, this is valid from C++11 to later versions.
 In previous versions, the worst case ran in O(n^2).
 * C++ sort function uses introsort which is a hybrid algorithm.
 Different implementations use different algorithms.
 The GNU Standard C++ library, for example, uses a 3-part hybrid sorting algorithm: introsort is performed first (introsort itself being a hybrid of quicksort and heap sort) followed by an insertion sort on the result.